 Published on 14 Nov 2014 – Hear from composers Mike Mower, Jake Painter, Kay Charlton and Chris Lawry about what it’s like to hear your own composition performed, and why musicians should explore composing.

-In 2017 I was commissioned by Warwick Music and Music Education Solutions to compose songs for a new KS 1 scheme of work for the pBuzz; this was nominated as ‘Education Resource of 2018’ by the ‘Education Awards’ and awarded 5 stars by Teach Primary Magazine.
+Commissioned by Warwick and Music Education Solutions to compose songs for KS1 scheme of work for pBuzz.
+Nominated as ‘Education Resource of 2018’ by the ‘Education Awards’ and awarded 5 stars by Teach Primary Magazine.

 Are You Ready